Mattress for Back Pain

 The best bed base for back issues is one that actively supports the lower back while you're sleeping.
 Slatted bed bases consist of the bed frame and the adaptable slats that join the bed's two sides.
 The purpose of bed slats is to evenly distribute the weight of your mattress and keep it from sagging.
 As a result, the slats adjust to the weight placed on them and give you the appropriate level of support.

-On the other hand, an adjustable bed allows the upper and lower bodies to be raised at different angles.
+On the other hand, an adjustable bed base allows the upper and lower bodies to be raised at different angles.
 They offer flexibility in a variety of positions, allowing you to essentially alter the bed to your preferred comfort level.
 Prior to purchasing and assembling an adjustable bed, though, make sure your mattress is compatible with it.

 A box spring is a traditional style of bed base, usually constructed using a solid frame filled with springs.
 For individuals with back pain, we do not advise purchasing a box spring.
 This kind of bed base degrades mattress support by significantly increasing the amount of bounce in a mattress.